onzfonz/comp227/src/content/1/en/part1b.md

 object1['secret number'] = 12341
 ```

-The latter of the additions has to be done by using brackets because when using dot notation, <i>secret number</i> is not a valid property name because of the space character.
+The latter of the additions has to be done by using brackets because when using dot notation, `secret number` is not a valid property name because of the space character.

 Naturally, objects in JavaScript can also have methods.
 However, during this course, we do not need to define any objects with methods of their own.